Read our interesting Articles

 What types of music are best for dementia care?

 Music has remarkable power to reach people living with dementia in ways that other forms of communication cannot.
 The most effective music for dementia care is typically music that has personal meaning to the individual, particularly songs from their youth and early adulthood (ages 15-30).
 Classical music, nature sounds, and rhythmic tunes can also be beneficial for creating calm environments.
-At Hovi Care, we incorporate personalised music as part of our holistic approach to enhance wellbeing and quality of life
+At Hovi Care, we incorporate personalised music as part of our holistic approach to enhance senior wellness and quality of

 Read More »